openstack/ironic/doc/source/admin/power-sync.rst

     logs).
 While Ironic automatically retries to get the power status for the affected nodes, the failure rate may be reduced by increasing the power sync cycle, e.g. to 300 seconds, and/or by reducing the number of power sync workers, e.g. to 2.
-Pleae keep in mind, however, that depending on the concrete setup increasing the power sync interval may have an impact on other components relying on up-to-date power states.
+Please keep in mind, however, that depending on the concrete setup increasing the power sync interval may have an impact on other components relying on up-to-date power states.